Cassandra-Labs-Foundation/cassandra-core/ach.md

 ACH can process both disbursements (credits) and collections (debits).
 ACH is an alternative to paper checks and wire transfers.

+ACH is typically less expensive and considered more secure than wire transfers.
+ACH transactions are batched, while wire transfers process individually and immediately.
+ACH transactions pass through a clearing house, while wire transfers go from bank to bank directly.
+ACH transactions can be returned or reversed, while wire transfers are irreversible. the advantage of a wire transfer over an ACH transaction is speed, but it comes at a cost.

 we note the following consumer use cases of ACH:

 * direct deposit (e.g. payroll)